vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 The jīva is deluded into considering himself as greatly benefited
 by the mean and gruesome enjoyments
-afforded by these deities in the same way as worms find pleasure in dirt and filth.+++(5)+++
+afforded by these deities in the same way
+as worms find pleasure in dirt and filth.+++(5)+++
 </details>

 <details><summary>Español</summary>

-The jīva is deluded into considering himself as greatly benefited
-by the mean and gruesome enjoyments
-afforded by these deities in the same way as worms find pleasure in dirt and filth.+++(5)+++
+El Jīva se engaña a considerarse a sí mismo
+como se beneficia enormemente
+por los disfraces malos y horribles
+Proporcionado por estas deidades de la misma manera
+que los gusanos encuentran placer
+en la suciedad y la inmundicia.+++(5)+++
 </details>